 Here's to mention Busaiteen Shopping Center, a two-storey shopping mall which is currently being built in Busaiteen; it will feature more than 100 outlets for world-class lifestyle brands, in addition to a huge car-parking area.

 Busaiteen is a freehold area; which means that expatriates and non-Bahraini citizens are allowed to own properties in the area.

-Additionally, Busaiteen is known for its suitable villas' prices in comparison to other areas of Bahrain.
+Additionally, there are villas and apartments for rent in Busaiteen with suitable prices in comparison to other areas of Bahrain.
 Prices vary according to the number of bedrooms and all amenities that each villa offers.

 For example, you can find villas for rent in Busaiteen with prices that start from 500BD for an unfurnished villa.
 Four-bedroom unfurnished villa costs around 700BD, while a five-bedroom unfurnished villa starts from 800BD.

 A fully furnished villa for rent in Busaiteen starts at 750BD.
 A three-bedroom fully furnished villa costs around 800BD monthly, while a four-bedroom fully furnished villa starts from 1000BD.
 All of that and more are on Weetas.

 The following points are points you should give attention to before signing the leasing contract: